donaldmunro/AARemu/README.md

 The <b>Camera2 API</b> specifies using the new Camera2 API.

-When recording keeping the device at a constant vertical angle and rotating slowly and smoothly is important for accurate recording.

 <h3>Issues, Caveats and Recommendations</h3>
 The two main issues for the 360 degree recording process are the stability of the compass bearing sensors and ensuring that the frame that gets saved for a given bearing is the correct frame for that bearing.
+Keeping the device at a constant vertical angle and rotating slowly and smoothly is thus important for accurate interactive recordings.

-The recorder uses a postprocessing step to attempt to minimize errors b y filtering bad frames.
+The recorder uses a postprocessing step to attempt to minimize errors by filtering bad frames.
 On some occasions there may still be a discontinuity between the start and end frame which may be addressed in a future version by finding features in the first  frame and then trying to match them in the final one.
 In the meantime The DisplayFrames app allows the insertion of single frames to